2023 San Luis Open Challenger

-The 2023 San Luis Open Challenger was a professional tennis tournament played on outdoor clay courts.
-It was the 28th edition of the tournament for the men which is part of the 2023 ATP Challenger Tour and 1st edition for the women which is part of the 2023 WTA 125 tournaments.
+The 2023 San Luis Tennis Open was a professional tennis tournament played on outdoor clay courts.
+It was the 35th edition of the tournament for the men which is part of the 2023 ATP Challenger Tour and 1st edition for the women which is part of the 2023 WTA 125 tournaments.
 It took place at the Club Deportivo Potosino in San Luis Potosí, Mexico between 27 March and 9 April 2023.